Radio

 a.

-Sketch a diagram showing how radio waves travel locally and around the
+Sketch a diagram showing how different radio wavelengths can travel

 b.